godot-dimensions/g4mf/specification/parts/camera.md

 }
 ```

 Additionally, here is a G4MF node with a camera where all properties are set to a value.
 The properties do not need to be specified if they are equal to the default value.
+The size property is unused because this is a perspective camera.

 ```json
 {